 I fought long and hard with myself over publishing this post.
 The bar is still much higher for sexual assault and rape victims than for their perpetrators.
 But I’ve held these feelings inside, covered these men’s names and my wounds, for too long.
 The time has come.

-I harbor no desire for compensation or revenge.
+What do I want?
 An apology?
 If I were Scott Brunton, that’s what I would want.
 Not an I’m sorry you feel that way, not the braggadocio of Louis C.K.’s excuses, but a real, heartfelt I did it, it was wrong, and I regret it.
 And I am sorry.

-I’d like that too.
-Though if even a few people examine their deeds and their consciences, if it stops even one from offending again, I will be content.
+[EDITED] And if even a few people examine their deeds and their consciences, if it stops even one from offending again, and if it stops the coverups, it’s worth the risk of honesty.

 We’re facing a true cultural shift here, one long overdue.
 For years, we’ve scoffed at victims and played sexual assault for laughs.
 Prison rape, men chasing scantily clad women around the room, jokes about secretaries and the Hollywood casting couch.